“I desire mercy, not sacrifice.” –Matthew 12:7

 That’s all he wants, God himself said it, repeated it and lived it.
 But this gift can’t be bought, it’s not easily found and hard to give. $50 in the collection plate is a nice gift; $50 in the collection plate and vowing each week to become a humble, forgiving and grateful servant of God, that’s the perfect gift.
 But the perfect gift is hard to come by, so most of the time, we settle with getting God the Father another tie.
 Look God, I helped build this church for you.
 I enforce church tradition for you.
 I dedicate a lot of time to you.
 These are fine things, but in the end-just things-and God needs nothing.
 “I desire mercy not sacrifice.”
 Ultimately, God will settle for nothing less than ourselves, nothing less than a merciful heart that loves God and others more than any other thing.

 God the father desires the gift of our selves, just as our fathers and families desire the gift of spending time together more than any other.
 But God also desires our selves because being with God is the only way we will come to act like Him.
 Daily spending time in intimate prayer, reflection and silence with the God of love and mercy, is the main way that we will become people of love and mercy, and this is the work of a lifetime.

-And so today with Father’s day before us, let us remember how much our fathers have done for us-most especially our heavenly Father- and offer up suitable gifts of thanks.
-Yes, let’s give gifts to the church, serve on its committees and learn our ancient songs of praise.
+And so today on the day we celebrate Fathers, let us remember how much our fathers have done for us-most especially our heavenly Father- and offer up suitable gifts of thanks.
+Yes, let’s give gifts to God and his church, these are fitting and appropriate.
 But let us also not forget to give the only gift which God has asked for; “I desire mercy not sacrifice.”
-For it seems that our Father in heaven is no lover of things, or saver of ties, but a lover of souls, and savior of people…and it please him most to transform each one of us into the same; now and always, amen.
+For it seems that our Father in heaven is no lover of things, or saver of ties, but a lover of souls, and savior of people…and it pleases him most to transform each one of us into the same; now and always, amen.